Deepayan137/presentations/TIR/PITCHME.md

 ### Proposed aproach

-1. We retrieving a list of documents which are relevant to the short text.
+1. We retrieve a list of documents which are relevant to the short text.

 2. Selectively pay attention to each retrieved document and then rank the documents.